 If you are part of a dance group and applying for a general busking permit, you are required to contact the City's busking program coordinator on 02 9265 9333 to discuss your busking performance before applying for your permit.

 If you wish to apply for a special busking permit or an ACAPTA accredited permit you must have proof that you have passed a safety review conducted by either the City or ACAPTA.

 Busking permits will be issued over the counter the same day you apply.
-You can access the busking application forms in the downloads section below.
+You can download the busking application form in the downloads section below.

 Busking permit cost

-Busking Permits are available for 3 months (quarterly) or for 12 months (annually).
+Busking permits are available for 3 months (quarterly) or for 12 months (yearly).
 The 3 month permit is $13.
 The 12 month permit is $47.